traefik/traefik-helm-chart/EXAMPLES.md

 ## Install in a dedicated namespace, with limited RBAC

-Default install is using Cluster-wide RBAC but it can be restricted to target namespace.
+The default install is using cluster-wide RBAC but it can be restricted to the target namespace.

 ```yaml
 rbac: